liveaction/liveaction-integrations/LiveNX/integrations/data-model/README.md

 ## To Run The Data Model Sync

+Only the LiveNX Server, run the sync via:

+cd liveaction-integrations/LiveNX/integrations/data-model/clickhouse

 Edit the run_model_sync.sh script to set the environment variables to the proper settings.
 Typically only the CLICKHOUSE_PASSWORD and LIVENX_API_TOKEN environment variables need to be set.

 Run the sync via: